BlueBrain/NeuroMorphoVis/info/modules/input-output.md

 + [H5](https://developer.humanbrainproject.eu/docs/projects/morphology-documentation/0.0.2/index.html) file format.
 This format is specific to the Blue Brain Project / Human Brain Projects, but the python bindings of HDF5 library must be installed to the system to load it.

 The users can select to load the morphologies from
-+ Individual .SWC or .H5 files based on their absolute pathes in the file system
++ Individual .SWC or .H5 files based on their absolute pathes in the file system __H5 or SWC File__
 + A morphology linked to a certain neuron listed in a BBP circuit defined by its GID.